aambrioso1/Natural_Language_Understanding/README.md

 "Indeed, a human might ask for clarification of a confusing explanation, but our models do not have that opportunity or ability.
 To provide some insight into the potential benefits of more optimal explanations, we conducted two tuning experiments [p.
 6]."

 This brings to mind some interesting ideas.
-What sort of design would allow the LM to use its NLG ability to ask for clarification?
+What sort of design would allow an LLM to use its NLG ability to ask for clarification?
 Could we tune the LM to ask good questions?
 Perhaps one could simply ask the model, "Do you have any questions", as part of a dialogue.

 Explanations were hand-tuned to try to improve performance.
 Examples of tuned and untuned explanations and of lessons learned are give in Appendix B.4.